Black Sea Cruises

 Discover ancient gems

-The Black Sea region is a realm crammed with antiquities from ornate palaces and Roman ruins to centuries-old monasteries carved into cliffs.
+The Black Sea cruise ports offer up a realm crammed with antiquities from ornate palaces and Roman ruins to centuries-old monasteries carved into cliffs.
 It’s a place where colossal church domes jostle for space alongside towering Moorish minarets, so you can expect to confront a rich tapestry of cultural and historical influences around every corner.

 Shop for lace

-Among the loveliest souvenirs you can bring back from Black Sea countries are items crafted from handmade lace, delicate needlework, crochet and embroidery; a speciality of the region.
+Among the loveliest souvenirs you can bring back from Black Sea cruise ports of call, are items crafted from handmade lace, delicate needlework, crochet and embroidery; a speciality of the region.
 Browse clothes, socks, tablecloths and design pieces in the lively local markets or lace shops and admire the hours of careful work that went into each piece.

 Tuck into local delicacies

 From kebabs to hazlenuts, baklava to beyaz altın – a super-strength garlic known as ‘white gold’ and famous for being up to 10 times more pungent than normal garlic – there’s plenty to get your taste buds going.
 Fish reigns supreme in these parts and the hamsi (anchovy) is lord of them all.
 Don’t miss the chance to sample a dense cornbread made using the ingredient, called hamsikoli on your Black Sea cruise shore excursion.